dengxiongshi/icet-master/doc/userguide/source/advanced_topics/customizing_cluster_spaces.rst

 Merge orbits
 ------------

 To handle such situations, :program:`icet` allows one to merge orbits via the :func:`merge_orbits <icet.ClusterSpace.merge_orbits>` method.
 Which orbits should be merged is entirely up to the user.
 In the present example, one could for example merge the singlets for the third, fourth, and fifth layers, effectively treating them as bulk sites, while keeping the singlets for the first two layers distinct.
+The following snippet achieves this by merging the orbits with indices 3 and 4 into the one with index 2 (compare output above).

 .. testcode::